444thLiao/evol_tk/README.md

-# Evolution relative scripts
+# Scripts for evolutional analysis

 This project is under aggressive revision.
-Please do not use it.
+Please do not use it by yourself.